Felicita Vestvali: Final years

-In the spring of 1868, Vestvali performed in Hamburg and Lübeck.
-Afterwards, she went on a two-year tour through Europe.
-When the Franco-Prussian War ended in 1871, Vestvali rarely performed and retired more and more into private life.
-She spent the last years of her life in Bad Warmbrunn.
-During a visit to friends in Warsaw, she fell ill and died on 3 April 1880, six weeks after her 49th birthday.
-During her last illness, she was "nursed by a Miss G", as well as her "inseparable friend" and principal heir, the German actress Elise Lund, "who came to nurse her also" and later took Vestvali's body to Bad Warmbrunn.
+She spent the last years of her life in Bad Warmbrunn, where her sister Emma started building a villa quarter known as "Russische Kolonie”.
+During a visit to Warsaw, where her and Emma's investment of Vestvali Palace was recently finished, she fell ill and died on 3 April 1880, six weeks after her 49th birthday.
+During her last illness, she was "nursed by a Miss G", as well as her "inseparable friend" and principal heir, Elise Lund.
+Lund later took Vestvali's body to Bad Warmbrunn, where she was likely buried at the German cemetery by the modern Jagiellońska Street of Jelenia Góra.